 What sets West Hollywood Couples Therapy Clinic apart from other LA gay therapists and LA gay therapy clinics?

 In WeHo Couples Therapy Clinic we utilize a powerful combination of strength-based approaches that propel our clients toward their goals and create rapid, dramatic changes in their lives.
 Gay men and gay couples seeking our services can expect to see profound results in just a matter of few months.
 Our intensive and focused approach is a combination of clinical psychology, principles of hypnotherapy, and neurolinguistics (NLP).
 Applied to gay couples therapy and gay counseling our structured and tested methodology creates powerful and lasting changes.
 Our clients report excellent results and great satisfaction following the completion of the work.
+Check our Testimonials section and give us a call for a free phone consultation.

 What is Neuro-Linguistics (NLP)?